The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Conclusion

 \section{Conclusion}

-In this paper, we have described a hybrid approach for building dialogue response generation systems that combines the advantages of both end-to-end and rule-based approaches.
-This approach introduces a new formalism for transducing dataflow graphs into a QCFG, which can be then used in a constrained decoding procedure that intersects the QCFG with a neural LM.
-This formal framework makes it possible to write rules to precisely and truthfully describe both data and its provenance while deferring surface realization decisions to a flexible language model.
+We have described a hybrid approach for building dialogue response generation systems.
+Our approach introduces a new formalism for transducing a dataflow graph into a QCFG, which is then used in a constrained decoder that intersects the QCFG with a neural LM.
+This formal framework makes it possible to write rules to precisely and truthfully describe data and its provenance while deferring surface realization decisions to a flexible language model.

-Experiments show that this hybrid approach outperforms the neural LM unconstrained decoding counterpart in both automatic evaluation and human evaluation, especially in the truthfulness dimension.
-Moreover, using 3\% of the training data, the constrained decoding approach is on par with the unconstrained decoding approach when it uses 100\% of the training data, indicating that several expert hours spent on authoring rules can dramatically reduce the cost of collecting training data.
+This new approach outperforms unconstrained conditional language modeling in both automatic and human evaluations, especially on truthfulness.
+Moreover, using 3\% of the training data, the constrained decoding approach is on par with the unconstrained decoding approach when it uses 100\% of the training data, indicating that several expert hours spent on authoring rules hold almost equivalent value to a large volume of training data.